Law, Government, Business & Science

 The current corporate turmoil does not erase the founder achievement

 It would be dishonest to write about Neiman Marcus as though it were frozen in mid-century glamour.
-The company is now part of a very different retail landscape.
+The company is now part of a very different retail market.

 Saks Global announced in December 2024 that it had completed its acquisition of Neiman Marcus Group for a total enterprise value of $2.7 billion, bringing Neiman Marcus and Bergdorf Goodman into the Saks portfolio.
-By April 2026, Saks Global's own press page was openly referring customers and observers to the company's Chapter 11 process and restructuring timeline.
+In January 2026, Saks Global began a voluntary Chapter 11 process, and by April 2026 its own press page was openly pointing customers and observers to the restructuring timeline.

-That present-tense instability is real.
+That present-tense instability matters.
 It also makes the original achievement easier to overlook.
 Long before the debt, the restructurings, and the portfolio logic, a Jewish family built a store that taught a region how specialty luxury retail could work.

 The durable point is not the punch line about Coke